 Ethos refers to the credibility or trustworthiness of the writer or speaker.
 It involves establishing the writer's authority on the topic and demonstrating their expertise, experience, or ethical standing.

-"As a doctor with over 20 years of experience in the field, I can assure you that this medication is safe and effective."
+Example of Ethos: "As a doctor with over 20 years of experience in the field, I can assure you that this medication is safe and effective." |

 Pathos refers to the emotional appeal of the argument.
 It involves using language, images, or stories that evoke strong feelings or empathy in the reader.

-Pathos: "Imagine your loved one suffering in pain day after day.
-With this medication, they could finally find relief and enjoy a better quality of life."
+Example of Pathos: Pathos: "Imagine your loved one suffering in pain day after day.
+With this medication, they could finally find relief and enjoy a better quality of life." |

 Logos refers to the logical or rational appeal of the argument.
 It involves presenting evidence, statistics, and reasoning that support the writer's position.

-Studies show that this medication has been proven to be effective in 90% of patients who use it.
+Example of Logos: Studies show that this medication has been proven to be effective in 90% of patients who use it. |

 Writing a persuasive essay can be a challenging task, but with the right approach, it can also be a rewarding one.